-Auditing of clinical notes is done by clinicians and trained members of the administrative team as part of their commitment to the effective management of healthcare whilst acting as a data processor.
+Auditing of clinical notes is done by this organisation as part of its commitment to the effective management of healthcare whilst acting as a data processor.

 Article 9.2.h is applicable to the management of healthcare services and "permits processing necessary for the purposes of medical diagnosis, provision of healthcare and treatment, provision of social care and the management of healthcare systems or services or social care systems or services."
 No consent is required to audit clinical notes for this purpose.